vgvassilev/clad/docs/userDocs/source/index.rst

 - Provides direct functions for computation of Hessian matrix and Jacobian matrix.
 - Supports array differentiation, that is, it can differentiate either with respect to whole arrays or particular indices of the array.
-- Features numerical differentiation support, to be used where automatic differentiation is not feasible.
+- Features numerical differentiation support, to be used as a fallback where automatic differentiation is not feasible.

 .. comment::

    .. todo::

-      Add more features such as error estimation, custom derivatives etc.
+      Add more features such as error estimation, custom derivatives, class type support etc.

 The User Guide
 ---------------